Do You Have An Active Shooter Plan?

 Run, Hide, Fight

-The U.S. Department of Homeland Security recommends three responses in an active shooter incident: (1) Evacuate, (2) Hide Out, or (3) Take Action.
+The U.S. Department of Homeland Security recommends three responses in an active shooter incident: (1) Run, (2) Hide, or (3) Fight.
 A formal active shooter plan combined with training exercises will prepare you to effectively respond to the situation and minimize the chances of injuries and loss of life.

 To create a tailored Active Shooter Plan, we work with internal and external cross-functional stakeholders that includes representatives from security, human resources, training, facility owners, property management, local law enforcement, and emergency responders.